 This speaks to some larger questions about political corruption.
 How do you prove it?
 Maybe the uranium people simply cared deeply about the undeniably good work the foundation is doing, and would have received the help and approvals anyway.
 In cases like this, though, how does the public maintain its trust?
 Doing so becomes harder when the money is less visible, which leads to the second question:

 2. Did the Clintons meet their disclosure requirements?
 The Timeswrites, of the $2.35 million from Telfer’s family foundation, “Those contributions were not publicly disclosed by the Clintons, despite an agreement Mrs. Clinton had struck with the Obama White House to publicly identify all donors.”
 This is one of the more striking details in the story, because it seems so clear-cut that the donation ought to have been disclosed.
 Moreover, the Times says that the foundation did not explain the lapse.
 I also asked the foundation to explain its reasoning.
 The picture one is left with is convoluted and, in the end, more troubling than if the lapse had been a simple oversight.
-The legalisms can be confusing, so bear with me:
+The legalisms can be confusing, so bear with me: the Clinton Foundation has several components, including the Clinton Global Initiative and—this is the key one—the Clinton Giustra Enterprise Partnership, formerly known as the Clinton Giustra Sustainable Growth Initiative.
+The memorandum of understanding makes it clear that the donor-disclosure requirement applies to each part of the foundation.

 Craig Minassian, a Clinton Foundation spokesman, pointed out, though, that there are two legally separate but almost identically named entities: the Clinton Giustra Enterprise Partnership and the Clinton Giustra Enterprise Partnership (Canada).
 The second one is a Canadian charitable vehicle that Giustra set up—doing it this way helps Canadian donors get tax benefits.
 It also, to the foundation’s mind, obliterates the disclosure requirements.
 (There are also limits on what a Canadian charity is allowed to disclose.)
 Minassian added, “As complex as they may seem, these programs were set up to do philanthropic work with maximum impact, period.
 Critics will say what they want, but that doesn’t change the facts that these social enterprise programs are addressing poverty alleviation and other global challenges in innovative ways.”
 Minassian compared the Clinton Giustra Enterprise Partnership (Canada) to entirely independent nonprofits, like AmFAR or Malaria no More, which have their own donors and then give money to the foundation’s work.